8 Tips For Healthy Blood Sugar Balance

 Sources of healthy fats include:

-In addition to swapping sugar-filled foods with fruits and vegetables, it also pays to replace anything made with refined flour with whole grains which get slowly converted to glucose by the body.
+In addition to swapping sugar-filled foods with fresh fruits and vegetables, it also pays to replace anything made with refined flour with whole grains which get 'slowly' converted to glucose by the body.

 The sugar and chemical content aside, refined flour products also tend to spike blood sugar levels.